stephengold/MonkeyWrench/README.md

 ##### Running tests

 + L or Return or Numpad5 : loads the selected asset using the selected loader
-+ N : advance to the next animation (if any) in the loaded asset (if any)
++ N : advances to the next animation (if any) in the loaded asset (if any)

 ##### Controlling the camera (viewpoint)

-+ W and S : dolly the camera forward and backward, respectively
++ W and S : dollies the camera forward and backward, respectively
-+ A and D : strafe the camera left and right, respectively
++ A and D : strafes the camera left and right, respectively
-+ Q and Z : move the camera up and down, respectively
++ Q and Z : moves the camera up and down, respectively
 + LeftArrow and RightArrow : cause the camera to orbit
-+ F7 : reset the camera to its initial position
++ F7 : resets the camera to its initial position
-+ F8 : toggle between orthographic and perspective views
++ F8 : toggles between orthographic and perspective views

 To rotate the camera, drag with the left mouse button (LMB).